sanagno/StoryClozeTask/README.md

 # StoryClozeTask

-This project is part of the Natural Languange Understanding course (2019) in ETH.
+This project is part of the Natural Languange Understanding course (2019) at ETH.

 Task: Find the best ending for a story (https://arxiv.org/abs/1604.01696).

 Team: 25